Opinion | The longer Republicans cower to Trump, the more damage they do to democracy

 Unfortunately, the Republican Party’s national leadership now stands squarely against fair and secure elections — or accepting results, for that matter.
 Both Georgia GOP senators competing in runoff elections Jan.
 5 called for Mr. Raffensperger’s resignation, while offering absolutely no evidence of misconduct.
 Mr. Trump called him a “RINO” (Republican in Name Only) — because he competently oversaw an election that Mr. Trump lost.
 Mr. Trump also threatened Mr. DeWine on Monday, suggesting he would stymie the governor’s 2022 reelection.

 Republican so-called leaders in Congress continue to quail before this bullying, indulging Mr. Trump’s toxic lies about a stolen election.
-Privately they speak of the president as if he were a petulant toddler who can’t face the hard truth all at once; or they argue that so many voters are suspicious of the results that Mr. Trump should have time to challenge them, unsuccessfully, in court.
+Privately they speak of the president as though he were a petulant toddler who can’t face the hard truth all at once; or they argue that so many voters are suspicious of the results that Mr. Trump should have time to challenge them, unsuccessfully, in court.
 But why are so many people suspicious in the first place?
 Because Mr. Trump has been sowing doubt about the nation’s democratic institutions since before the election, and his enablers excuse and amplify his lies.
 As Mr. Trump has lost case after case in court since Election Day, his claims that the vote was rigged have only gotten more brazen.

 Every day that Republicans dignify Mr. Trump’s sore-loser tantrum, the notion that the election was stolen gets further entrenched among his supporters.
 The only plausible outcome, as they well understand, is that a large portion of the electorate will view President-elect Joe Biden — and the nation’s electoral system — as illegitimate.